 Viral diseases

-Animals defeat seedlings
+Animals damage seedlings

 Ants, woodlice, slugs.
-They love moisture, twilight and dense foliage, initially you should not turn a berry plantation into a “living carpet”: the bushes should be at a sufficient distance from each other.
-Aisles can be sprinkled with copper sulfate, coniferous needles, quicklime, metaldehyde.
+They love moisture, twilight and dense foliage; initially, you should not turn the berry plantation into a “living carpet”: the bushes should be located at a sufficient distance from each other.
+The row spaces can be sprinkled with copper sulfate, pine needles, quicklime, and metaldehyde.

 As you can see, the treatment of strawberry diseases of animal origin is quite tolerable.

-fungal diseases
+Fungal diseases

 Gray rot is the most common disease of strawberries.
 Signs of damage are:

-• over time, the affected berries dry out;
+• Over time, the affected berries dry out;

 The berry itself will not cope with any immunity.

-Proper care will provide.
+Proper care will be provided.

-strawberry ailments
+Strawberry ailments

 Gray rot

-And favorable for the fungus - here it is unoriginal - heat and moisture, coupled with temperature changes day and night.
+And favorable for the fungus - here it is unoriginal - heat and moisture, coupled with temperature changes between day and night.

 • Ruby pendant;